Genome editing systems, such as CRISPR/Cas9, can be delivered inside the body – by injection – to treat disease. This is

 We also are working to improve and simplify the way engineered cell therapies are administered.

 Today, cell therapies have shown great promise, but are restricted to very limited indications, such as certain leukemias and lymphomas, and the process for providing the therapy to each patient is very cumbersome and expensive.
 At the first visit to the clinic, blood is withdrawn from the patient and separated.
 The relevant immune cells are isolated and genetically engineered to target the cancer.
 These engineered cells are allowed to divide and grow to increase their number before patients return to the clinic to have their own modified cells reinfused.
 In addition, unfortunately, this process cannot be performed for all patients because some patients don’t have a healthy enough immune system to begin with.

 Intellia envisions a better way.
 We believe that genome editing may be the key to providing solutions to these important limitations.

 In the short term, we intend to use CRISPR/Cas9 to selectively and carefully edit the genes of selected immune cells, with the goal of improving their performance.
 These improvements are aimed at yielding immune cells that will more effectively identify and attack cancerous cells upon re-infusion.

-Additionally, in our vision for the future, patients would only need a single visit to the clinic for administration of an off-the-shelf (i.e., allogeneic) cellular medicine derived from either a donor or cell bank.
+Additionally, in our vision for the future, patients would only need a single visit to the clinic for administration of an off-the-shelf (i.e., allogeneic) cellular medicine.
 Applying CRISPR/Cas9 to human cells, we intend to pre-manufacture engineered cellular therapies that can be administered to patients based on their specific cancer mutations.
-These therapies would address a broader range of both hematological and solid cancers.
+These therapies would address a broader range of both hematological and solid cancers, and be a truly allogeneic solution for patients.